gongfuPanada/SibleyHoloLens/README.md

     * Use spatial audio cues.
     * At a variety of distances.
     * Test the App Bar.
+    * Test to make sure the app works in a reasonable manner when the position is unknown.
   * [Submitting an app to the Windows Store](https://developer.microsoft.com/en-us/windows/holographic/submitting_an_app_to_the_windows_store) - (STM)
     * Read at least the section on `Packaging an app for HoloLens`, as it includes specifications for icons that will be necessary for any app, not just those submitted to the Windows Store.
   * [FAQ](https://developer.microsoft.com/en-us/windows/holographic/faq) - (STM)